jtanderson/IdentityMapping/readme.md

 ### 5/26 Meeting:
 - [ ] session()->exists - check if participant needs to be added at all
     - [ ] Also consider session time, what if same session token is used?

+### 6/7:
+- [ ] circleID starts at 2 - blade templating issue (even though it starts at 1...?)
+- [ ] AJAX post in layering is null when sent to controller

 ## Fixed bugs:
   - [x] create sessionCheck middleware that checks if participant has a sessId already recorded in the db.
 If not, add them to db and launch start